sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 Sparkle.framework/Updater.app (symbolic link to Sparkle.framework/Versions/B/Updater.app)
 ```

 Please try to avoid using code-signing scripts that reference these tools, the XPC Services, or the framework though.
-Most of the time this is not needed if you use Xcode’s Archive Organizer for distribution and notarization.
-See our [code signing section in our Sandboxing guide](/documentation/sandboxing/#code-signing) for more details.
+Most of the time this is not needed if you use archive and export your application for distribution and notarization.
+See our [code signing section in our Sandboxing guide](/documentation/sandboxing/#code-signing) and [Distributing your app](/documentation/#4-distributing-your-app) for more details.
 Note that the Sparkle 2 framework now also uses `Versions/B/` instead of `Versions/A`.

 Sparkle 2 supports [sandboxed applications](/documentation/sandboxing) via integration of XPC Services.
 Note using the XPC Services are only required for sandboxed applications, which Sparkle 1 didn't support.